A Stochastic Block Model Approach for the Analysis of Multilevel Networks: an Application to the Sociology of Organizations: Illustration on simulated data

 For the inter-individual level, $d$ is set to $0.01$, $0.05$ or $0.1$ while $\epsilon$ ranges from 1 to 10 by stepize of 0.5. $\epsilon = 1$ corresponds to an Erd\H{o}s-Rényi graph and the communities should be indistinguishable. \\The affiliation matrix $A$ is generated from a power-law distribution in order to get different sizes of organizations.
 Other distributions were tried but the results (not reported here) show that their impact on the inference is weak.

 Finally, $\delta$ is a parameter for the strength of the dependence between levels, ranging from $0$ to $1$.
 More precisely, we set:

 where $\gamma$ has been defined in Equation \eqref{eq:modZI}. $\delta = 1/\QR$ corresponds to the case of independence between levels.
-The further $\delta$ is from $1/\QR$, the stronger the dependence between levels. $\delta = 1$ implies a deterministic link between the clustering of the two levels, ie. the block of an individual is fully determined by the block of his/her organization.
+The further $\delta$ is from $1/\QR$, the stronger the dependence between levels. $\delta = 1$ implies a deterministic link between the clustering of the two levels, ie. the block of an individual is fully determined by the block of his/her organization. \OA{}{With this experimental design we aim to exhibit how the inference is improved by applying the MLVSBM rather than the SBM when the two levels are intertwined.}